The Skarry Skelly 2025 Halloween Message

 On the local front, neighborhoods around the Panhandle started decorating for Halloween earlier than usual this year.
 Usually a good sign for the economy.
-Oversize (10-15 feet tall) skeletons, zombies, chain saw murderers and grim reapers are a hot new trend here, punctuating lots of front yard displays this season.
+Oversize (10-15 feet tall) skeletons, zombies, chain saw murderers and grim reapers are a hot new trend here, punctuating lots of front yard displays, making for a positive if disturbingly themed economic indicator.

 Love, Dad